 How long will my appointment take?

 Online tutoring sessions typically last between 30 minutes and an hour.
-At the one-hour mark, your tutor may need to end the appointment so they can attend to their own classes or work with another client.
-If that happens, you're welcome to fill out and submit an updated cover letter requesting another appointments.
+At the one-hour mark, your tutor may need to end the appointment to work with another client.
+If that happens, you're welcome to fill out and submit an updated cover letter requesting other appointments.